We often give so much ourselves to the role of School Business Manager that the saying, Eat, Sleep, SBM, Repeat, could apply to us all.

 The ability to pick myself up and try again.
 The tenacity to accept a failure and learn from it, and the desire to get it right.
 I believe resilience is a fundamental skill for an SBM.

-I can die a million times in these games and still pick myself up and start again.
+Even though I can die hundreds of times in these games, I can still pick myself up and start again.
 I can get a micro-second further along each time before my health pack runs out and, every time I reset, I learn a little bit more about how to survive.

 Similarly, I can spend days working on a budget that refuses to balance and keep taking it back to the beginning.
-I can put in a full day at work even though I’ve been up all night worrying about the year end audit.
+It is not unusual for me to put in a full day at work even though I’ve been up all night worrying about the year end audit.
 I can appreciate that I haven’t given Governors enough information this time and I can come back to the next meeting fully armed with what they need to make a decision.
 I can share my time with colleagues who are feeling overwhelmed by a deadline.

-These are skills I’ve learned in my journey through life and from being an SBM, and I’m very proud of them.
+These are skills I’ve learned in my journey through life and from being an School Business Manager.
+I’m very proud of them.

-So the next time you feel you are surrounded by challenges, that you are at the end of your tether and like you couldn’t possibly resolve the day.
+So the next time you feel you are surrounded by challenges.
+That you are at the end of your tether and that you couldn’t possibly resolve the day.
 Take all your energy, every weapon, every tool, and every ounce of resilience you have and… FIRE!

 I’ll leave the last word to Lara…